jameswright722/Offline-Web-Analysis/README.md

 # Offline-Web-Analysis

-This project was initially created for my CS350 course at Old Dominion University, which I have removed all code that I did not write myself and further developed.
+This project was initially created for my CS350 course at Old Dominion University.
+I have removed all code that I did not write myself and further developed the project.

 ![Alt text](initial_uml.svg?raw=true "Title")